Azure-Samples/serverless-chat-langchainjs/docs/tutorial/03-session.md

 --Boundary--
 ```

-In this file, we added the `POST` request to the `upload` API.
+In this file, we added the `POST` request to the `uploadDocuments` API.
 Note that we are sending the `test.pdf` file that is in the `data` folder.
-This file is a support document that we will use to test the `upload` API.
+This file is a support document that we will use to test the `uploadDocuments` API.

 Perfect!
-Now we can test the `upload` API.
+Now we can test the `uploadDocuments` API.
 To do this, let's use Visual Studio Code's own terminal.
 Execute the command inside the `api` folder:

 - `packages/api`